By Guest Blogger Annah Matthews

 6. A little discipline goes a long way.

 It is so extremely hard to feel like the bad guy.
 But moment by moment we are shaping these children and discipline is part of the parenting game.
 If you tell them they will have consequences for their actions, then you have to follow through.
 Even though it breaks your heart and even though they think you are the meanest mom on the planet.
-They will forgive you and they will move past it.
 They want and need to be disciplined in a loving way.
-It shows them that you care because they are yours!
+It shows them that you care!
 Our job as parents is not to bail them out or make excuses for them every time they mess up.
 We need to teach them to be responsible for their own actions.

 7. The days seems to drag on but the years seem to fly past us.

 Whatever stage of life we find ourselves parenting always feels like the hardest stage.
 We spend a lot of time wishing for the next phase of their lives so that it will get easier.
 But I’ve been told by a lot moms wiser than me, that it doesn’t really get any easier.
 The stages may change, but parenting always presents a new challenge.
 Don’t wish away any phase of their lives because you think the next one will be easier.
 From nighttime feedings to temper tantrums, from navigating friendships to letting them drive away in the car for the first time, each stage is precious and only lasts a moment.
 Discover what you love about the age that your children are TODAY because it will move past you too soon.

 8. Celebrate life and have more fun.

 Have a dance party in the living room.
 Let them eat ice cream after they brushed their teeth.
 Build a fort with the couch cushions.
 Go out for a pizza.
 Go on a vacation to a place you’ve never been.
 Bake a cake for no reason.
 Celebrate being a family and teach your kids (and those around you) how to have a good time.

 9. No one is going to thank you for fixing their breakfast, folding their laundry or emptying the trash.